 Mixed waste contains both radioactive and hazardous waste components.
 As a result, both treatment and regulation are complex.
 Contact Risk Management Services before generating mixed waste.

 This guidance is not meant to be comprehensive and handling hazardous waste can be confusing at times.
-If you have any additional questions, please do not hesitate to contact Risk Management Services, the Hazardous Materials Officer, or any member of the Environmental Risk group.
+If you have any additional questions, please do not hesitate to contact Risk Management Services, the Environmental Program Manager, or any member of the Environmental Risk group.